miya0001/child-pages-shortcode/readme.txt

 * size - Post thumbnail size. e.g. 'thumbnail' or 'large'
 * width - width of block for child pages.
 * disable_shortcode - Shortcode not work in the template if set true.
+* disable_excerpt_filters - filters not work for the excerpt if set true.

 = filter hooks example =